Skip to main content

 prowler cloudflare --account-id 372e67954025e0ba6aaa6d586b9e0b59 9a7806061c88ada191ed06f989cc3dac

-If any of the provided account IDs are not found among the accounts accessible with your credentials, Prowler will raise an error and stop execution.
+If any of the provided account IDs are not accessible with the current credentials, Prowler raises an error and stops execution.

-You can combine account and zone filtering to narrow the scan scope further:
+Account and zone filtering can be combined to narrow the scan scope further:

 prowler cloudflare --account-id 372e67954025e0ba6aaa6d586b9e0b59 -f example.com